-Please note, when any of these dates fall on a weekend, the date of closure will be determined by the YMCA.
+Please note, when any of these dates fall on a weekend, the YMCA will determine the date of closure.

 Out of School Time Care may be provided at designated YMCA locations during winter and spring breaks and select school closings days.
 Refer to your center's Out of School Time Registration Calendar for scheduled dates of care.